 At Google in Mountain View I worked on modelling and prediction of user performance, using the tools of machine learning / Tensorflow.
 The work also includes an eye-tracking study that provides an in-depth analysis of visual attention on mobile phones.
-It will be presented April at the CHI conference in Montreal, Canada.
-More info coming soon.
+It was presented April at the CHI conference in Montreal, Canada.

 The thesis is finished!
 It’s the proof of 4 years of living the life of a lab-rat, it’s a manual on how to build a gaze-interactive landscape of user interfaces, it’s a most (un-)likely vision of a gaze based future, and it’s an Inception-like design space of design spaces exploration.

 An exploration of 3D eye gaze interactions in VR.
 Focus is on what kind of capabilities one would gain when using gaze with freehand gestures.
 It’s different to my prior work on 2D touchscreens – less than a traditional input device, more like a supernatural ability!
 Lots of examples, scenarios, build with low-fidelity prototypes.